FIVE MOST SURPRISING FINDS

 Three point three years.
 That is the average NFL career — not the glamorous decade-plus of the stars whose names everyone knows.
 And in those three years, after taxes, agent fees, and the cost of maintaining the lifestyle that the culture and the industry demand, the actual retained wealth of an average NFL career is a fraction of the contract number that made the headlines on draft day.

-The Revenue Machine vs. The Education Void
+The Revenue Machine vs. the Education Void

 NCAA Revenue